dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 #### Steven - 29 November 14
 Hi AndrejK,

 I agree that committing the transaction is not the responsibility of the command handler.
-It's a cross-cutting concern and should therefore be part of your infrastructure.
-But since the execution of a command itself should be transactional, this cross-cutting concern should be placed in between the consumer of the handler (e.g. an MVC controller) and the actual business logic itself (the command handler implementation), In other words, the right place to do so is using a decorator, because this allows both the consumer as the command handler implementation itself to be oblivious of this cross-cutting concern.
+It's a Cross-Cutting Concern and should therefore be part of your infrastructure.
+But since the execution of a command itself should be transactional, this Cross-Cutting Concern should be placed in between the consumer of the handler (e.g. an MVC controller) and the actual business logic itself (the command handler implementation), In other words, the right place to do so is using a decorator, because this allows both the consumer as the command handler implementation itself to be oblivious of this Cross-Cutting Concern.

 Handling multiple commands in one transaction is something you shouldn't do IMO, because the command itself describes an action that should be atomic; if you have multiple commands that you want to execute in one transaction, you are really talking about one single command.
 The responsible command handler implementation for this command however, could still delegate the work to other services, and might call one service 100 times, to insert 100 records into the database.

 Don't use base classes for your command handlers.
 If you do that, this means that there is something wrong with your design.
 I speak from experience here, since I used to do that in the past, but since I use decorators and follow the SOLID principles, I've never seen any good reason to use a CommandHandlerBase class again; ever.

 Those base classes make your code harder to test and harder to maintain.
 Ask yourself why you need such base class.
-Do you implement cross-cutting concerns in this base class?
+Do you implement Cross-Cutting Concerns in this base class?
 Don't do that!
 Use decorators instead, because this is much more flexible and maintainable.
 Do you let this base class hold some dependencies (properly injected using property injection) that are used by most handler implementations?
 Don't do that!
 This hides the fact that your implementations are violating the Single Responsibility Principle, i.e. they do too much and are too complex.
 You might be 'solving' the problem of constructor over-injection, but you will not solve the problem of letting these classes do too much.

 ---
 #### Joe - 21 January 15